Applies To:

 Scenario 2 - Filter users who never logged on

-Use the following query on the Query Designer:
+Use the following query in the Query Designer:

 Scenario 3 - Filter all users who did not log on during the last x number of days

 Now, this is challenging and interesting for two reasons; firstly we need a comparison with the current date.
-Secondly, the lastLogonTimestamp attribute is a long Integer and we need to perform the conversion in order to compare.
-(Click here to perform the conversion).
+Secondly, the lastLogonTimestamp attribute is a long Integer and we need to perform a conversion in order to compare.
+(Click here for conversion).

 Steps: